WRKI

 WRKI (95.1 FM, "I-95") is a commercial radio station licensed to Brookfield, Connecticut, serving Greater Danbury and Bridgeport-New Haven, Connecticut.
 The station is owned by Townsquare Media, and carries a classic rock radio format.
-Its studios and offices are located on Federal Road (U.S. Route 202) in Brookfield; the station's transmitter is located on Carmen Hill Road, also in Brookfield.
+Its studios and offices are located on Ives Street in Downtown Danbury; the station's transmitter is located on Carmen Hill Road in Brookfield.

 History

 Early years

 On July 14, 1957, the station signed on as WGHF.
 It was owned by the Eastern Broadcasting System.
 Its AM sister station, WINE (940 AM) signed on in 1963 as a simulcast of WGHF.
 On December 10, 1967, the FM station's call sign was changed to WINE-FM.

 WINE-AM-FM aired a popular contemporary format, playing the Top 40 hits of the day.
 Because WINE was an AM daytimer, required to sign off at sunset, WINE-FM continued the Top 40 sound into the night when AM 940 was off the air.